top of page

 Can I go to an orgy alone?

 Yes, but it depends on the event.
-Many welcome solo attendees (especially women and non-binary folks).
-Solo men often face stricter vetting or limited availability.
-Check the event rules beforehand.
+Many welcome solo attendees, especially women and non-binary people.
+Solo men usually face tighter rules for reasons that become obvious the second you attend anything even slightly under-managed.
+Check the event structure first.

 What if I get there and don’t want to participate?

-How do I find events in smaller cities?
+How do I find orgies or sex parties in smaller cities?

 The Bottom Line

-The sex-positive world rewards effort, respect, and genuine curiosity.
+The sex-positive world rewards effort, respect, and basic social intelligence.
 Put those in, and doors open.
-Show up entitled or lazy, and they stay firmly shut.
+Show up entitled, chaotic, or too lazy to read the rules, and they stay firmly shut.
+As they should.

 Now go forth.
 Be smart.
 Don’t be weird about it.